Growing autoflowering marijuana seeds are the easiest types of seeds you can grow. This is why they are often recommended for beginner growers.

 Trimming marijuana buds gives them that picture-perfect appearance that is tight, frosty and dense.
 Also, large leaves left on buds tend to provide for a harsh smoke.
 Trimming should begin several days before harvest.
 This is when the large fan leaves will be taken off.

 Once the plant has been harvested, the rest of trimming can begin.
 Wet trimming can occur at this stage, right after harvest.
 At this point, the plant is still alive on its stem.
-The sugar leaves will extend outward and be easier to maneuver since they’re still wet.
+The sugar leaves will extend outward and be easier to manoeuvre since they’re still wet.
 Wet trimming can also speed along the drying process.

 Dry trimming, as the name suggests, allows the plants to dry out a bit before trimming begins.
 While the buds may not be as movable, dry trimming has its benefits.
 As the buds will be drier, they will not be as sticky.
 That typically means trimming is less messy and doesn’t ruin a perfectly good pair of scissors.
 The preference on trimming wet or dry is all down to the grower.